 The Commission is responsible for issuing operating licences to gambling operators who are deemed suitable and competent to provide facilities for gambling.
 As a requirement of these operating licences operators must ensure that they comply with and meet the requirements of the LCCP.

 Although gambling is a legal entertainment activity it can, in some locations have a negative impact on individuals and the wider community.
 In February 2015, following substantial consultation with relevant stakeholders the Commission introduced a new social responsibility code provision making it a requirement for certain gambling operators to assess the local risks to the licensing objectives posed by each of their premises based gambling operations.
 The Commission also introduced an ordinary code provision relating to sharing local risk assessments.
-Both provisions come into force on 6 April 2016.
+Both provisions came into force on 6 April 2016.
 The relevant provisions of the code state:

 Social responsibility code provision 10.1.1